 Are there any additional analyses that can be offered to strengthen evidence the TGFA composition is indeed a biomarker of DNL and/or CHO intake is this specific cohort?
 For example, did the PROMISE study include food recall records?

 PROMISE did collect food frequency questionnaires, however this was done at the 3rd year visit while the fatty acids where measured at the baseline visit.
-So while we could technically use this data to help understand the data, we could also obtain inaccurate or biased results because of the time delay.
+So while we could technically use these dietary intake data to help understand the fatty acid data, we could also obtain inaccurate or biased results because of the time separation.
 We therefore decided to not analyze this data. {{run analysis and mention it here}}

 Also, the discussion should mention and consider that blood samples were acquired after an overnight fast.
 Does fasting/fed state impact the correlation between TGFA composition and DNL?